weitaosu/lora/README.md

 ## 7. Conclusion

 Reimplementing LoRA confirmed its central claim: a tiny low-rank update can match full fine-tuning while cutting trainable parameters and GPU memory substantially.
 Our biggest practical lesson was that **input formatting matters more than hyperparameters**.
 Swapping the paper's `||` separator for a dedicated special token gave the largest single quality jump, and undocumented preprocessing was the main reason our numbers lag the paper's by a small margin.
-Extending the technique to a 9B diffusion transformer worked first try once data quality and trigger-word discipline were right, suggesting the low-rank insight is genuinely architecture-agnostic.
+Extending the technique to a 9B diffusion transformer worked phenomenally once data quality and trigger-word discipline were right, suggesting the low-rank insight is genuinely architecture-agnostic.

 ## 8. References